inductiva/inductiva/tutorials/intro_to_api/projects.md

 To illustrate the thread-awareness of projects, consider the following example.
 The main thread opens a project, and a new thread is created in the context of the opened project.
-The new thread retrieves the current project and prints its name just to find out that the default project is being therein, even though the main thread has opened a project other than the default one:
+The new thread retrieves the current project and prints its name just to find out that the default project is being used therein, even though the main thread has opened a project other than the default one:

 ```python